Use DoNotPay for a Successful Chargeback

 DoNotPay Can Help When You Need a Chargeback

-DoNotPay, the world’s first robot lawyer, makes requesting chargebacks easy and convenient.
+DoNotPay, the world’s first AI Consumer Champion, makes requesting chargebacks easy and convenient.
 You don’t have to wait forever to reach your bank’s customer support or bother with envelopes, stamps, and paperwork for snail mail.
 If you need to initiate a chargeback, the solution is right at your fingertips with DoNotPay.

-Create your profile on DoNotPay’s website in your web browser and follow these simple instructions:
+Create your profile on DoNotPay’s website in your and follow these simple instructions:

-- When you log in, choose Chargeback Instantly from our homepage
+- When you log in, choose File a Chargeback from our homepage

 - Provide the details of the bank you’re using